ADKaster/adkaster.github.io/_posts/2023-4-22-SerenityOS-Superbuild-CMake.md

 3. Build IPC servers, which use host tools to generate header files
 4. Build the rest of the system

-However, the actual build requirements aren't this simple.
+The actual build requirements aren't quite this simple.
 For example, we don't need to build IPC servers before we start building the kernel.
 We also don't need to build any of the Libraries that don't need any host tools after the host tools.
 A smarter build system could schedule those jobs in parallel. jcs alleviated some of the dependency tracking issues with the old build system with his changes, but the parallelism story is still not great.
 A keen-eyed observer might also notice that the top level Makefile also has a ``test`` target, which builds tests for the AK library and executes them.
 These days we have a lot more tests than just for AK built for the host :^).